Rising temperatures got you into a sweat? We explore four cool-down options for effectiveness and cost-efficiency.

-With the mercury rising across New Zealand, we thought it prudent to explore all things cooling.
+With the mercury rising across New Zealand, we thought it prudent to investigate heat pumps, fans and portable air-conditioners to explore all things cooling.

 These can vary from small USB-powered desk fans to tall pedestal models.
 You’ll only feel cool when the fan is directly blowing on your skin, so they can be positioned anywhere in the room and aimed at you while you sit on the couch in your singlet and shorts.